-507. Comparative advantage, transformational change and Government motivation.
+Comparative advantage, transformational change and Government motivation.
 For the Chinese counterparts interviewed the relatively small GEF financial contribution was understood as less important than interacting with GEF on developing better awareness, knowhow, and conceptual leadership about environmental and climate-change related transformation.
 GEF concepts are considered very advanced, particularly on carbon emissions and biodiversity, and government officials, farmers, and private sector can learn from them.
 At the same time, interviewees at the National Ministry of Agriculture and Rural Affairs (MARA) see combining ecological aspects, broader landscape planning, and value-chain/private sector focus with more classical public agricultural support and investments as a major challenge and opportunity brought FOLUR.
 Entering into partnerships with international and domestic environmental and conservation organizations for this purpose is seen as an innovative development.

-When submitting its expression of interest to the FOLUR impact program in 2018/19 the 508.
-National Ministry of Agriculture and Rural Affairs (MARA) initially was more interested in focusing on rice and fisheries and moving from pilots to scale, including optimizing and reducing chemical fertilizer use.
+When submitting its expression of interest to the FOLUR impact program in 2018/19 the National Ministry of Agriculture and Rural Affairs (MARA) initially was more interested in focusing on rice and fisheries and moving from pilots to scale, including optimizing and reducing chemical fertilizer use.
 When developing the FAO-MARA sub-project and the joint CEO endorsement request (ER), FAO managed to demonstrate FOLUR's broader strategic approach to the Government, such as a strong focus on international commodity chains, policies and standards, and land use planning.
 Policy is now seen in the project as the critical lever for the transformation towards green and climate-smart practices in China.
 China offers a high potential for large-scale impact on GEBs through developing green standards that could be turned into country wide policies, such as the planned certification of 'green' rice or different maize and meat production standards.
-Since inception, the GEFSEC and FAO were interested to involve China also in the Asia regional Sustainable Rice Landscape Initiative (SRLI)88 in which GEF, World Bank, and FAO are participating through the FOLUR platform.
-Linkages with this initiative will be sought during project implementation.
-In its final version, the project passed on some co-financing opportunities mentioned in the earlier concept note89.
-Most activities of the FAO-MARA sub-project will be co-financed with relatively large contributions from the government, a common feature of GEF projects in China.
+Since inception, the GEFSEC and FAO were interested to involve China also in the Asia regional Sustainable Rice Landscape Initiative (SRLI)2 in which GEF,

-88 The Sustainable Rice Landscapes Initiative (SRLI) supports the sustainable production of rice in Southeast Asia from 2020 to assist farmers and supply chains adversely impacted by climate change in the region (The Sustainable Rice Landscapes Initiative (SRLI) (foodandlandusecoalition.org).
+2 The Sustainable Rice Landscapes Initiative (SRLI) supports the sustainable production of rice in Southeast Asia from 2020 to assist farmers and supply chains adversely impacted by climate change in the region (The Sustainable Rice Landscapes Initiative (SRLI) (foodandlandusecoalition.org).
 SRLI is an initiative funded by a consortium of public, private and civil society partners.
 GEF-7 provides US\$25 million through its Food Systems Impact Program for applying the Sustainable Rice Platform (SRP) standard.
 The FOLUR Global Platform plans to assist such roundtables with Technical Assistance and analysis to improve production practices, cross-platform and regional learning, and development of private-public financing options (FOLUR Global Knowledge to Action Platform child project document, para.
 125, 126).
-The partner organizations involved in the SRLI include the World Business Council for Sustainable Development (WBCSD), UN Environment Program (UNEP), UN Food and Agriculture Organization (FAO), Sustainable Rice Platform (SRP), the German Agency for International Cooperation (GIZ) and the International Rice Research Institute (IRRI).
+The partner organizations involved in the SRLI include the World Business